Karlheinzniebuhr/Prompting/README.md

 To use the OpenAI API, you need to get your API key from here: https://platform.openai.com/account/api-keys

-Then, you need to create a file called api_keys.py in the same folder as your notebooks.
+Then, you need to create a file called `api_keys.py` in the same folder as your notebooks.
 The file should have the following content:

-API_KEY = 'sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
+`API_KEY = 'sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxx'`

 Replace the x's with your actual API key.
 Do not share your API key with anyone else.

+---

 # ChatGPT Prompt Engineering for Developers